cyberalien/sass_compiler/README.md

 # Sass compiler for phpBB 3.1

 This is an extension for phpBB 3.1 that adds ability to compile .scss files from forum's admin control panel.
+It works without installing any additional software.

 # Installation